 Even if a charging decision has already been made and proceedings are underway, the CPS is under a continuing duty to review whether they should prosecute a case.
 A further review of the evidence could lead to a decision not to proceed, perhaps when the original decision was wrong, or in light of further information.

 The CPS has guidance on how to make decisions to prosecute.
 This is set out in the Code for Crown Prosecutors (the Code) and the Director of Public Prosecutions (DPP) issues this guidance.

-You can obtain advice from a Solicitor as to whether representation should be made.
 Most Solicitors will have the Prosecutor’s duty in mind throughout the case and will advise you if they feel that representations can properly be made to the CPS.

 The test the CPS must apply to any prosecution